A quarter of Brits will experience some sort of mental health issue during their life. However, not everyone feels comfortable talking about it.

-In the second part of our Push for Happiness campaign, we’re going to discuss how you can ask for help and why you’ll feel better for doing it.
+In this article, we’re going to discuss how you can ask for help and why you’ll feel better for doing it.
 We might even find a way of communicating that you hadn’t thought of before!

 All you have to do is choose the options you feel most comfortable with and take that all-important first step.

 In practical terms, a doctor is your fastest route to long-term treatment.
 They can provide a diagnosis, refer you for counselling or prescribe medication if you need it.

 Many people find it comforting to discover that their mental health condition has a name and that it can be successfully treated.

 Having a supportive medical professional in your corner can be a real weight off your shoulders.

 How to get the most out of your appointment

 Talking to a doctor about your mental health can be daunting, especially if you’re not sure how to approach the subject.

 You might find it helpful to make some notes before your appointment, so you don’t forget anything.

 If you’re really nervous, you can even have someone with you at the appointment.